Field Audit and Tax Investigation

 Tax investigation – very serious case and taxpayer will be investigated on all years under concern and potentially sued for criminal prosecution

 Field audit – most cases are field audits, using projection method based on one year results

 Anti-avoidance – preventing taxpayers from using aggressive tax avoidance schemes

 In fact, the file number will actually show a lot of important information, such as severity, investigation nature and so on

 4B8 represents the taxpayer case as a criminal prosecution group and the general Revenue Department will require taxpayers and legal representative to attend the meetings

 4C6 / 4C7 represents taxpayer cases as anti-tax avoidance groups, and the common case is that taxpayers use past aggressive tax avoidance practices

 A represents Anti-avoidance、

 B represents Tax investigation、

-The last part (37) represents the Floor of Inland Revenue Tower:
+The last part (16 / 17) represents which floor of Inland Revenue Centre:

 Common cases of Tax Audit - Field Audit and Tax Investigation: